techphernalia/Theme/README.md

+This repository has jQuery files, we will include the required licenses as soon as the things are finalized.

 Theme
 =====
 Basic requirement of any wordpress theme is index.php and style.css.
 First of all add these two files in our Theme directory.